ibm-cloud-docs/FileStorage/working-with-snapshots.md

 Before you can set up your initial schedule, you must first purchase snapshot space if you didn't purchase it during the initial provisioning of the storage volume.
+{:important}

 ### Adding a Snapshot schedule

 Snapshots schedules can be set up for hourly, daily, and weekly intervals, each with a distinct retention cycle.
-There is a maximum of 50 scheduled snapshots, which can be a mix of hourly, daily, and weekly schedules, and manual snapshots per storage volume.
+There is a maximum limit of 50 scheduled snapshots, which can be a mix of hourly, daily, and weekly schedules, and manual snapshots per storage volume.

 1. Click your storage volume, click **Actions**, and click **Schedule Snapshot**.
 2. In the New Schedule Snapshot window, there are three different snapshot frequencies to select from.
 Use any combination of the three to create a comprehensive snapshot schedule.